Baynyster History, Family Crest & Coats of Arms

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Literally the name was also derived from balister which meant a baluster or staircase.
-Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English. and Old French 'bain,' a bath."
+Another source notes the name was derived from balister which meant a baluster or staircase.
+Alternatively, the name was perhaps originally Bainster, one who kept a bath; from Old English and Old French 'bain,' a bath."

 Early Origins of the Baynyster family

-Lancashire, at Walton-le-Dale, a township and chapelry, in the parish, and Lower division of the hundred, of Blackburn, union of Preston.
+The surname Baynyster was first found in Lancashire, at Walton-le-Dale, a township and chapelry, in the parish, and Lower division of the hundred, of Blackburn, union of Preston.
 "The manor was granted by the first Henry de Lacy, probably about 1130, to Robert Banastre, from whose family it passed in marriage to the Langtons."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Aughton, Lancashire was "supposed to have been granted to Thurstan Banastre about the middle of the twelfth century, and to have been carried by Margery his daughter to Richard son of Roger de Lytham, who died in or about 1201, leaving five daughters his co-heirs."

 Another branch was found in Welsh Whittle, again in Lancashire.
 "This township, under the name of Walsewythull, was held of the earls of Lincoln by the Banastre family in the reign of Henry III."
 Altham, again in Lancashire was an important family seat.
 "Under the name of Elvetham, the manor [of Altham] was granted by the first Henry de Lacy to Hugo, a Saxon: John de Alvetham, Hugo's descendant, left an heiress who married into the Banastre family, and thus sprang the Banastres of Altham, who occupied the manor-house for five centuries."

 Early History of the Baynyster family

-Another 200 words (14 lines of text) covering the years 1149, 1400, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Baynyster History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baynyster research.
+Another 84 words (6 lines of text) covering the years 1149, 1400, 1487, 1533, 1610, 1578, 1607, 1626, 1624, 1679, 1654, 1692, 1721 and 1713 are included under the topic Early Baynyster History in all our PDF Extended History products and printed products wherever possible.

 Baynyster Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bannister, Banister, Banester, Bannester, Bannaster, Banaster and many more.

 Early Notables of the Baynyster family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Baynyster Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Baynyster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baynyster family to Ireland

-Another 84 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Baynyster family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Baynyster family to the New World and Oceana
+Migration of the Baynyster family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Baynyster name or one of its variants: John Banister who settled in Virginia in 1636; Thomas Banister who settled in Boston Massachusetts in 1685; Cornelia Bannister who settled in Barbados in 1669.